apify/rag-web-browser/README.md

 Please note the these results are only indicative and may vary based on the search term, target websites, and network latency.

+## 💰 Pricing

+The RAG Web Browser is free of charge, and you only pay for the Apify platform consumption when it runs.
+The main driver of the price is the Actor compute units (CUs), which are proportional to the amount of Actor run memory and run time (1 CU = 1 GB memory x 1 hour).

 ## ⓘ Limitations and feedback